Lord of the Flies: Literature

 Author Stephen King named his fictional town of Castle Rock after Jack's mountain camp in Lord of the Flies.
 The book itself appears prominently in King's novels Cujo (1981), Misery (1987), and Hearts in Atlantis (1999).
 His novel It was influenced by Golding's novel: "I thought to myself I'd really like to write a story about what's gained and what's lost when you go from childhood to adulthood, and also, the things we experience in childhood that are like seeds that blossom later on."
 In 2011, King wrote an introduction for a new edition of Lord of the Flies to mark the centenary of Golding's birth.
 King's town of Castle Rock inspired the name of Rob Reiner's production company, Castle Rock Entertainment.

 Alan Garner credits the book with making him want to become a writer.

+The novel Garden Lakes by Jaime Clarke is an homage to the work.

 Music

 Iron Maiden wrote a song inspired by the book, included in their 1995 album The X Factor.

-The Camerawalls include a song entitled "Lord of the Flies" on their 2008 album Pocket Guide to the Otherworld.
+The Camerawalls include a song titled "Lord of the Flies" on their 2008 album Pocket Guide to the Otherworld.